Pedro II, King of Portugal

 Pedro had six elder siblings:

 Pedro’s eldest brother Teodósio was the heir to the throne.
 However, on May 13, 1653, Teodósio died at age 19 due to tuberculosis and Pedro’s brother Afonso became heir to the throne of Portugal.
 When Afonso was about three years old, he had a “malignant fever” that affected the right side of his body and left him physically and mentally challenged.
 Today, it is suspected that he had a disease of the central nervous system, perhaps meningoencephalitis.
 Meningoencephalitis can cause permanent neurological damage including memory difficulty, learning disabilities, brain damage, and gait problems, and Afonso appears to have had those issues.
-As he was the second son and was also mentally challenged, Afonso was not prepared to be king.
+As he was the second son and was mentally challenged, Afonso was not prepared to be king.

 Pedro’s brother Afonso VI, King of Portugal; Credit – Wikipedia